redhat-openstack/website/source/uncategorized/deploying-rdo-using-tuskar-and-tripleo.html.md

 ## Goal

-Deploy a virtualized OpenStack installation consisting of a single Controller Node and single Compute Node.
-The instructions walk you through installing Tuskar and TripleO themselves then deploying this OpenStack install using the Tuskar UI.
+Deploy a virtualized OpenStack installation consisting of a single Controller Node and single Compute Node (known as the Overcloud).
+The instructions walk you through installing first Tuskar and TripleO (known as the Undercloud) then deploying this OpenStack install using the Tuskar UI.

 ## Files to download